MikyTuberr/Numerical-Methods-Labs/README.md

-# Numerical Methods - Laboratory 1
+# Laboratory 1

+Laboratory 1 required completion of the MATLAB Onramp course, focusing on introducing participants to the basics of using this popular tool for numerical computation and programming.

+# Laboratory 2

 This laboratory, contains two main topics: